 An unpaid medical leave is requested and granted in accordance with Section 13.01 of each collective bargaining Agreement, or for union exempt employees, in accordance with Section 8.00 of the Manual.
 Such leave is usually granted for two months, but may be extended in accordance with the applicable extension provision.

 Employees serving in the armed forces are entitled to unpaid military leave and to reemployment benefits.
 Employees meeting reserve obligations are entitled to leaves with pay and to the continued accumulation of all fringe benefits during an absence.

 G) Paid Leave Bank

-All employees, except elected Clerks and Registers of Probate, are eligible to join the Judicial Paid Leave Bank, after completing their probationary period, by donating a minimum of one-half day of accrued vacation, sick, or personal leave or compensatory time to the Bank.
-In return, upon exhausting all other forms of personally accrued leave, employees who become seriously ill or injured may apply for up to 90 days of paid leave within a 2 year period from the Paid Leave Bank Committee.
+All employees, except elected Clerks and Registers of Probate, are eligible to join the Trial Court Paid Leave Bank, after completing their probationary period, by donating a minimum of one-half day of accrued vacation, sick, or personal leave or compensatory time to the Bank.
+In return, upon exhausting all other forms of personally accrued leave, employees who become seriously ill or injured may apply for up to 90 days of paid leave within a 2-year period from the Paid Leave Bank Committee.